ncsalam/510-software-engineering/proj2/README.md

 # Uncle Tony Voice App

 A web application that allows users to speak, transcribes their speech to text, sends prompts to an Ollama LLM, and optionally reads text aloud using Text-to-Speech (TTS).
-Perfect for experimenting with voice interaction and LLM integration.

 ---